 Skip to contents

-Loads a delimited file from the directory specified by fundsr.data_dir, converts the date column to a proper Date, and coerces all other columns to numeric.
+Loads a delimited file from the directory specified by fundsr.data_dir, parses the date column into a proper Date, and coerces all other columns to numeric.

 Usage